Bahirji Naik: Role during invasions

-Bahirji was a key person in Shivaji Maharaj’s many surprise victories and escapes.
-Despite having a smaller army, Shivaji attacked Surat, Aurangzeb's financial capital, twice, once in 1664 and later in 1670, and carried away much of its wealth as recompense for the costs incurred and pain suffered by Shivaji Maharaj's citizens during the years of occupation by Aurangzeb's army.
-None of the ordinary citizens of Surat were attacked or looted.
+Bahirji was a key person in Chhatrapati Shivaji Maharaj's many surprise victories and escapes.

-Shivaji Maharaj escaped from Aurangzeb's jail in Agra, even though the jail itself was surrounded by a 1,000-strong army under an able commander, and subsequently traveled 700 miles through Aurangzeb's kingdom to complete his escape.
+Chhatrapati Shivaji Maharaj escaped from Aurangzeb's confinement in Agra, even though the jail itself was surrounded by a 1000-strong army under an able commander, and subsequently traveled 700 miles through Aurangzeb's kingdom to complete his escape.

-In a second expedition to Surat, Colonel Ikhlas Khan chased Shivaji Maharaj’s army to Kanchan Bari (near Nasik), where they engaged in open battle.
-Khan was unable to maintain the advantage of surprise and lost; Shivaji Maharaj captured valuable military equipment from Khan due to his victory in the six-hour battle.
+In a second expedition to Surat, Colonel Ikhlas Khan chased Chhatrapati Shivaji Maharaj’s army to Kanchan Bari (near Nasik), where they engaged in open battle.
+Khan was unable to maintain the advantage of surprise and lost; Chhatrapati Shivaji Maharaj captured valuable military equipment from Khan due to his victory in the six-hour battle.